Low-Cost Privacy-Preserving Decentralized Learning: Pairwise Network Differential Privacy

 \subsection{Accounting for noises over time}

 In order to track how privacy losses propagate from one SGD round to the next without using a composition theorem (see~\cref{rem:pndp and composition}), we further consider $T$ successive rounds of \cref{alg:ZeroSum-sgd}.
-These $T$ rounds incur the generation of $Tn^2$ individual noise values at \cref{line:Noise_draw} of \cref{alg:ZeroSum}, and the same number of noise values at \cref{line:Noise_normalization} just afterward.
+These $T$ rounds incur the generation of $Tn^2$ individual noise values at Line 2 of \cref{alg:ZeroSum}.
 We track the correlation between these noises and the model parameters to which they are applied in the virtual system through covariance matrices of size $tn^2$, for $t\in [\![1,T]\!]$.

 To track those $n^2 \times t$ noises, we consider matrices that aggregate data through time for notation purposes.
 Those matrices will be denoted by a ~$\tilde{}$~ notation.
 Similarly to before, we consider $\ynoisetemporal{}{t}\in\mathbb{R}^{tn^2}$ a matrix stacking all the noises generated on the network.